 Grandiose narcissism is a term used to describe a person with narcissistic personality disorder (NPD) who shows a certain set of symptoms that differ from the norm.1 Whereas other types of narcissists may have an underlying sense of insecurity or fragility, a person with grandiose narcissism will believe, without doubt, that they are special, unique, and superior.

-Overall, those with grandiose narcissism are more assertive and extroverted than their counterparts with standard NPD.
+Overall, those with grandiose narcissism are more assertive and extroverted than individuals with other types of NPD.
 Because of this, they will also display a strong distrust of experts.
 According to the grandiose narcissist, the expert could never know as much as they do.
 Anyone who disagrees with the narcissist will always be wrong.2

 - A need for admiration